Site of a Union Field Hospital

 Before leaving California, Armistead gave a package to Allie Hancock for safekeeping.
 It contained his Bible and personal effects – to be opened only if he died in battle.
 To his friend Winfield he gave a new Major's uniform and goodbyes were said, in what was to be a final farewell between dear and trusted friends.
 Hancock headed East to offer his services in the defense of the Union.

 The climax of the Battle of Gettysburg took place on July 3.
 After a quiet morning, in early afternoon General Robert E. Lee ordered the most massive cannon attack ever on the North American continent.
 Then, he ordered 12,000 men to attack the center of the Union position, during which they would have to cross about a mile of open country.

-Among the leaders of this event, forever known as Pickett's Charge, was Confederate Brigadier General Lewis Armistead.
-The leader of the Union force being attacked was Armistead's old friend from California, Union Major General Winfield Scott Hancock.
-Having parted as friends in Los Angeles, Hancock and Armistead were fated to cross paths again – on opposite sides – at Gettysburg.
+Among the leaders of the event forever known as Pickett's Charge was Confederate Brigadier General Lewis Armistead.
+The leader of the Union force being attacked was Armistead's old friend Union Major General Winfield Scott Hancock.
+Having parted as friends in California, Hancock and Armistead were fated to cross paths again - on opposite sides at Gettysburg.